-Connected components analysis, and morphological operations and regions model-based synthesis are used to improve segmentation quality.
+Connected components analysis, and morphological operations will be used to improve segmentation quality.
 Each segmented object will then be divided into a number of regions which will be used for building its L-G graph.
 Specifically, each human will be divided into a number of regions using color, texture, and motion information.
 Each region will be represented by a mixture of Gaussian learned by using the EM algorithm.
-In this task the automated detection, extraction and representation in graph forms of a variety of targets, such as human, objects, or other actors, will be performed.
+In this task the automated detection, extraction and representation in graph forms of a variety of targets, such as human, objects, animals will be performed.
 In particular, each segmented image frame will be described by the Local-Global (L-G) graph model.
 The L-G graph model provides a flexible representation of the targets and their surrounding in an image frame independent from rotation and shifting.
 The target detection problem presents two possible scenarios: a) the targets are known to the system, and b) the targets are unknown.
-For the first scenario, the target is known to the system, it means that its L-G graph representation by using a fuzzy like matching algorithm.
+For the first scenario, the target is known to the system, it means that its L-G model is available.
+Thus, the system searches for the target L-G graph form at the image L-G graph representation by using a fuzzy like matching algorithm.
 When a sub-L-G graph (from the image L-G graph) matches the targets specifications, then that sub-graph is extracted and temporary saved for the next processing task described below.
 In case that the target is unknown, then the L-G graph of the image frame is exhaustively searched and all possible recognizable or desirable sub-L-G graph forms are extracted and interrelated with their surrounding are saved for further use in later frames.